joergkrause/svogv/projects/svogv/README.md

 ## Introduction

-Angular is widely used and we have a strong feeling in our guts that’s now the first step from ancient crap into something really professional for daily project works.
-It brings the level we all know from Java and C# and their mature backend frameworks to the frontend.
-And, additionally, TypeScript is here and know we have something that’s an improvement for front end developers that matters.
-TypeScript brings a whole new level to pros like us.
-And it makes our world easier – at least a bit.
-And it improves the quality of our product – not just a bit, a whole new step.

-However, there is no framework that can't be improved.
-So I tried to copy a concept from .NET -- the DataAnnotations -- straight to Angular.
-In this version I'm using Bootstrap 4 for a decorator based forms generator and some nice, small form widgets.
+This library is for making forms.
+Easy and fast.
+It has these advantages:

+* All form parts are being created dynamically by using decorators.
+These control the UI and validation.
+* All styles are based on Bootstrap 4, can be used together with themes and custom parts can be changed.
+* A grid component makes data tables very easy to use.
+* A tree view is another component.
+* Dynamic editors and an autoform component creates the whole form without code.

 ## What is it?

 The approach was simply the usage of forms as simple as ever in Angular.
-It's an extension to Angular that comes as a set of classes and components.
+It's an extension to Angular that comes as a set of classes (injectable services) and components.

 It's available as source code or as ready to use umd-bundle.
 The bundle is plane JavaScript.
 The sources are available via *npm* and from *github*.